 Self-hosted

 Zulip appears to have several advantages over Quiet, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Zulip significantly outpaces Quiet in community adoption with 25,384 stars compared to 2,609 stars on GitHub.
-This 9.7x difference suggests Zulip has a much larger and more active community.
-In terms of developer contributions, Zulip has 9,879 forks, indicating strong developer engagement.
+Zulip significantly outpaces Quiet in community adoption with 25,738 stars compared to 2,638 stars on GitHub.
+This 9.8x difference suggests Zulip has a much larger and more active community.
+In terms of developer contributions, Zulip has 10,091 forks, indicating strong developer engagement.

-Both projects show recent activity, with Quiet last updated 2 days ago and Zulip 2 days ago.
+Both projects show recent activity, with Quiet last updated 2 days ago and Zulip 11 hours ago.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript, Python, Ruby.
-However, they differ in their additional technology choices: Quiet uses JSX, C, Objective-C, Java, C++, Swift, Kotlin, MATLAB, NestJS while Zulip leverages CSS.
+However, they differ in their additional technology choices: Quiet uses JSX, C, Objective-C, Java, Swift, C++, Kotlin, MATLAB, NestJS while Zulip leverages CSS.

 Zulip has been in development longer, starting 11 years ago, compared to Quiet which began 5 years ago.
 This 6.3-year head start suggests Zulip may have more mature features and established processes.